Neurokraken/Neurokraken-book/_sources/examples.md

 An example showcasing odor delivery and corresponding lick choices will be added soon

-## dot_motion

-A minimal version of the advanced dot motion example will be added soon

-## Shuttle_tracked
+## Shuttle

 In this task for an open environment 2 touch-sensitive reward spouts are placed in the environment.
 Licking one triggers a reward and trigger receptivity at the other, encouraging subjects to rapidly and efficiently shuttle between the 2 spouts for a large number of rewards.

-The task also integrates cutie for live tracking when setting `with_cutie = True`.
-Please check out the the [cutie examples](cutie_examples) and our [Cutie documentation](ai_ml_cv) for more information on integrating cutie and live tracking into your tasks.
+Within the [AI examples](ai_ml_cv.md) you can also find an extended version of this task that integrates live-camera frame processing with the cutie AI model to live-track the subject during the task.

 ```python
 with_cutie = False